hBulldozer/dozer/scripts/setup-pool-manager-env.md

 # Pool Manager Environment Setup

-After running the seeding scripts, you need to set the `POOL_MANAGER_CONTRACT_ID` environment variable in your applications.
+After running the seeding scripts, you need to set the `NEXT_PUBLIC_POOL_MANAGER_CONTRACT_ID` environment variable in your applications.

 ## Steps: